 He has written extensively on law, economics, literature, legal history, and current events.
 He is typically viewed as a conservative judge, but his pragmatic viewpoints have led him to a moderate position on complex issues, including abortion, animal rights, the war on drugs, policing, public education, incarceration, and many others.

-Erwin Chemerinsky is the dean of the University of California at Berkeley’s School of Law, as well as their Jesse H. Choper Distinguished Professor of Law.
+Erwin Chemerinsky is the dean of the University of California, Berkeley's School of Law, as well as their Jesse H. Choper Distinguished Professor of Law.
 He earned a B.S. in communications from Northwestern University, and a J.D. from Harvard Law School.

-His legal opinions have favored affirmative action, legalizing gay marriage, women’s reproductive rights, and gun control.
+His legal opinions have favored affirmative action, legalizing gay marriage, women's reproductive rights, and gun control.
 He has specialized in constitutional, appellate, and criminal law.
 He has argued several cases before the Supreme Court and authored numerous books, such as Closing the Courthouse Doors: How Your Constitutional Rights Became Unenforceable.
-He has taught law at numerous prestigious and influential institutions, including the University of California Irvine School of Law, Duke University, UCLA Law School, and DePaul College of Law.
-The National Jurist: The Magazine for Law Students named him one of the “23 Law Professors to Take Before You Die” in 2011.
+He has taught law at numerous prestigious and influential institutions, including the University of California, Irvine School of Law, Duke University, University of California, Los Angeles Law School, and DePaul University of Law.
+The National Jurist: The Magazine for Law Students named him one of the "23 Law Professors to Take Before You Die" in 2011.

 Alan Dershowitz is a former Felix Frankfurter Professor of Law at Harvard Law School.
 He earned his A.B. in political science from Brooklyn College and his LL.B from Yale Law School.